bids-standard/bids-specification/src/99-appendices/03-hed.md

 BIDS events appear in tab-separated value (`_events.tsv`) files in various places in the dataset hierarchy.

-BIDS event files must have `onset` and `duration` columns.
+`events.tsv` files MUST have `onset` and `duration` columns.
-Users may also include additional columns and define their meanings in associated JSON sidecar files (`_events.json`).
+Dataset curators MAY also include additional columns and define their meanings in associated JSON sidecar files (`events.json`).

 Example: An excerpt from an `*_events.tsv` containing three columns (`trial_type`, `response_time`, and `stim_file`) in addition to